• Skip to main content

 Traveling with fly rods- packing for a Montana fishing trip

-Planning a guided fly fishing trip to Montana is exciting, the thought of fishing to wild trout on legendary rivers like the Mighty Missouri, Land of the Giants, or Yellowstone is enough to keep any angler up at night.
+Planning a guided fly fishing trip to Montana is exciting, the thought of fishing to big trout on legendary rivers like the Mighty Missouri, Land of the Giants, or Yellowstone is enough to keep any angler up at night.
 But one question always comes up before the big trip: What should I pack?

 As Montana fishing outfitters and guides, we get this question all the time.
 The good news is that you don’t need to bring the whole fly shop with you.
 Whether you’re floating the Missouri River near Craig, wading a small freestone stream, or chasing big trout below Hauser Dam, this packing list will help you come prepared.